Website Post Launch Checklist: What to do in the first 30 days

 Want me to sanity-check your first 30 days?

 If you’re not sure whether your site is indexable, your forms are working, or your tracking is set up correctly, this is exactly the kind of thing I help with in an SEO audit / post-launch check.
-It’s often a quick fix and it can save you weeks of guessing.
+It’s often a quick fix and it can save you weeks of guessing. → Book a free discovery call – let’s talk about your specific goals and how to achieve them

 ABOUT THE AUTHOR | MELISSA CRITCHLEY